JMehmi/BReal/README.md

 ## CODING
 ## PROGRAMMING LANGUAGE
-Kotlin is the programming language that will be used for the implementation of the system.
+Kotlin is the programming language used for the implementation

 ### Database and Sensor
 Firebase will be used as the Database and we will use both cameras(front and retro)